 We need some good strong-hearted riders to join our team!
 If you want a job working with awesome people that pays you to get exercise, be outside all day, and get lots of local farm veggies, all while making a real impact on our urban ecology, then this is for you!

-- autonomous time management, completing deliveries and routes on deadlines.
+• time management and completing deliveries on deadlines.

-- is comfortable, professional, and safe navigating Metro Boston streets and traffic on a bike
+• is comfortable and safe navigating Metro Boston streets and traffic on a bike.

 For the past two years, a local filmmaker Bob Nesson has been making a documentary about Metro Pedal Power.

 Power to the Pedals: Wenzday Jane and the Culture of Change Trailer

 Come see the premeire on April 25 at BSA|Space in Boston!